kmcelwee/nomisma/README.md

 ## NomismaPipeline.py

-`collect` paginates through items in Figgy listed as "Coins" and places all raw JSON data into `data/raw`,
+`collect` paginates through items in the Catalog listed as "Coins" and places all raw JSON data into `data/raw`,

-`trim` grabs only the essential information from the raw coin JSON and creates `coin-list-trimmed.csv`

-`validate` drops any rows in `coin-list-trimmed.csv` that does not follow the schema we've defined.
-All correctly-formed rows are placed into `coin-list-clean.csv`.

-`transform` turns all fields in `coin-list-clean.csv` into the fields that will ultimately populate the RDF.
-It outputs a CSV, `coin-list-rdf.csv`.
+`preprocessing` grabs only the essential information from the raw coin JSON and transforms it into the fields that will ultimatley populate the RDF.
+It outputs a CSV, `coin-list.csv`.

+`validate` runs tests on `coin-list.csv` to ensure that our assumptions about the data's schema are correct.

-`generate_rdf` turns `coin-list-rdf.csv` into `princeton-nomisma.rdf`, the published data link.
+`generate_rdf` turns `coin-list.csv` into `princeton-nomisma.rdf`: the published data link.

 ## Quick run

 Create a python 3.8 environment and install dependencies using the command `pip install -r requirements.txt`

-`python NomismaPipeline.py` will execute the `run_pipeline` function, which will iterate through all four steps outlined in "Data Pipeline" above.
+`python NomismaPipeline.py` will execute the `run_pipeline` function, which will iterate through all steps outlined above.

 ## Notes

 - The location of `princeton-nomisma.rdf` should not be changed unless `voID.rdf` is updated and given to Nomisma.
+- If `princeton-nomisma.rdf` is updated with new data, Nomisma should be contacted to run another ingestion.
+Preferably, do not contact them more than once every month.